stevenfox/horseRacing/README.md

 # Horse Racing
-project that predicts the win of a horse in particular race
+project that predicts the win of a horse in particular race.